Adele's "21" sells 10 million, Rihanna leads Billboard

 "21" became the third album to cross 10 million in 2012, along with Linkin Park's "Hybrid Theory" and Usher's "Confessions."
 But it is the only album to reach the milestone in less than two years in the last decade, Nielsen said.

-"What an incredible honor," Adele said in a statement.
+"What an incredible honour," Adele said in a statement.
 "A huge, huge thank you to my American fans for embracing this record on such a massive level."

 "21" will receive the diamond certification from the Recording Industry Association of America, marking its 10 million milestone, joining the ranks of albums by artists such as Michael Jackson, The Beatles and Madonna.